 Data regarding the national expenditure on environmental protection come from the monetary environmental accounts compiled by the Federal Statistical Office (FSO).
-The compilation methods of the environmental protection expenditure accounts (Environmental protection expenditure accounts EPEA) had been developed by Eurostat, the statistical office of the European Union, based on the System of Environmental and Economic Accounting (SEEA) of the ONU.
+The compilation methods of the environmental protection expenditure accounts (Environmental protection expenditure accounts EPEA) had been developed by Eurostat, the statistical office of the European Union, based on the System of Environmental-Economic Accounting (SEEA) of the ONU.

 National expenditure on environmental protection represents the financial contribution made by households, businesses and public authorities (including non-profit institutions serving households – NPISH) to prevent, reduce or eliminate pollution or any other environmental damage.

 - the use of environmental protection services by resident units, i.e.:

 - general government final consumption (share of non-market environmental protection services not paid for by any particular financing entity but by the public authorities themselves);

 - household final consumption (e.g. communal fees for waste management and wastewater; added expense of buying organically produced food)

 - intermediate consumption of businesses (e.g. communal fees and other waste management and wastewater payments; the cost of running, maintaining and repairing environmental protection equipment; the cost of environmental research, training or certification).

 - gross fixed capital formation for environmental protection (e.g. investment in fixed assets such as gas filters, waste containers, shredders and incinerators, wastewater treatment plants, improved fuel combustion systems, low-noise vehicles etc.)

 - net environmental protection transfers paid to the rest of the world

 Activities that have a positive impact on the environment but whose main purpose is not environmental protection (e.g. ensuring or increasing health and safety at work, protecting infrastructure from natural or technological disasters, purifying air or water for technical reasons in industry) are not included.